 Maple syrup and more

-One hour drive east from Ottawa, Ontario to Fulton's Sugar Bush.
-This is a maple syrup farm, where from February to April you can see how the sap of the sugar maple trees is boiled down to make maple syrup.
+An hour's drive east from Ottawa, Ontario is Fulton's Sugar Bush.
+This is a sugar shack.
+From February to April you can experience how the sap of the sugar maple trees is boiled down to maple syrup.
+There are many interesting things to discover about maple syrup production.

-A maple syrup farm in the middle of the forest
+A Sugar Shack in the middle of the forest

 The farm is not easy to find.
-Even our sat nav gave up when we keyed in the address of the farm - 291 Concession Road 6.
+Even our GPS gave up as we typed in the farm's address, 291 Concession Road 6.
 Only a question mark appears in the display.
 But thank God there is Google.
-Well armed with the directions on the Fulton's website, the Google map and route description as well as the support of the navigation device, we find our way into the maple forest of the Fulton family.
-The last kilometers of the road run on a gravel road.
-The thawing snow creates mud along the route.
-Our rental car company will be happy if we give you our vehicle glued and encrusted with mud.
+Well-armed with the directions on the Fulton's website, the Google map and route description and the support of the navigation device, we find our way into the maple forest of the Fulton family.
+If we didn't have the exact directions from Fulton's Sugar Shack's website, we would never have gotten here.

 Experience how maple syrup is made

-But that is exactly what we were looking for.
-We want to experience for ourselves how the sap of the trees ultimately becomes what tastes so delicious Pfannkuchen, Fruit or pastries.
+That's exactly what we were looking for.
+We want to experience for ourselves how the sap of the trees ultimately becomes what tastes so delicious on pancakes, fruit or pastries.
 The juice is healthy.
 Sweet healthy?
-Does that even exist?
+Is that even possible?
 But yes!
-Indian sugar is one of the healthiest sweeteners.
+The sugar of the Natives is one of the healthiest sweeteners.
 It mainly consists of sucrose.
 Other ingredients are malic acid, minerals, phenolic compounds, amine compounds, and vitamins.

 Harvesting maple sap